jyaquinas/jyaquinas.github.io/_drafts/2022-03-16-python-algorithm-tips.md

 ### Backtracking (Recursion)
 Let's look at the [permutation problem](https://leetcode.com/problems/permutations/) from LC.
-You will probably use some function similar to the following.
+You will probably use a function similar to the one below.
 Most of the backtracking problems have a very similar format.

 ```python
 def dfs(self, nums: List[int], path: List[int], ans: List[List[int]]):